 Elsewhere it was collision after collision, safe in the knowledge that as a regional paper said, “You will never get a jury to bring in a verdict of murder for the killing of a black”.
 Police gave few details about their operations, though one officer told an inquest some people “asked for trouble”.
 Top brass turned a blind eye they were breaking British law on the frontier every day.
 Settlers, miners and police all knew indiscriminate killing was wrong, so it was hidden.

 As late as 1897 Native Police commissioner WE Parry-Okeden argued the force was still needed.
 In a report to parliament called “North Queensland Aborigines and the Native Police” Parry-Okeden wrote it was “a well known fact, that the only control possible to be obtained at the outset and maintained over wild or uncivilised blacks is by the exercise and exhibition of superior force.”
 That force, he said, could only be applied by people “they recognise as capable of competing with them in their own tactics, tracking, bush cunning, lore or living”.
 Of course, white discipline was always required.
 “I reiterate that a strong well-officed Native Police detachments constantly patrolling among them are absolutely necessary,” he concluded.

 It was the end of resistance a few years later that made patrols unnecessary.
 Black trackers were rolled into the regular Queensland police while the native force was quietly forgotten.
 The Native Police was an inconvenient reminder of Queensland’s violent times.
 But it had done the work of its masters and the Aboriginal people had been defeated.
 Many were killed, while survivors would be mopped up into reserves and missions at Barambah (Cherbourg), Mappoon, Yarrabah, Woorabindah, Palm Island and other places.
-Queensland now mostly did belong to the whitefellas.
+Queensland belonged to the whitefellas.

 Noel Loos estimates 10,000 Aboriginal people died in the frontier conflict in Queensland, about half the total number of Aboriginal dead in frontier Australia.
 The monuments to them are few and far between.